edoardoInsaghi/pokerbot/README.md

-very much still a work in progress
+very much still a work in progress, i will finish this someday

 # pokerbot
-RL project @UNITS

 A bunch of resources I am using along the way:
 - This is where I have stolen from the poker hand evaluator [https://github.com/HenryRLee/PokerHandEvaluator]